joparayno/spotify-insights-2023/README.md

   | Someone You Loved | Lewis Capaldi            | 1            | 2018          | 11             | 8            | 17836               | 53                | 2.8872e+09  | 440 |110 | C#  | Major | 50             | 45        | 41       | 75             | 0                  | 11         | 3             |
   | Dance Monkey    | Tones and I                | 1            | 2019          | 5              | 10           | 24529               | 0                 | 2.8648e+09  | 533 |98  | F#  | Minor | 82             | 54        | 59       | 69             | 0                  | 18         | 10            |
   | Sunflower - Spider-Man: Into the Spider-Verse | Post Malone, Swae Lee | 2 | 2018 | 10 | 9 | 24094 | 78 | 2.8081e+09 | 372 | 90 | D | Major | 76 | 91 | 50 | 54 | 0 | 7 | 5 |

+  > The most popular tracks are:
+  > 1. Blinding Lights by The Weeknd with the streams of 3.7039e+09.
+  > 2. Shape of You by Ed Sheeran with the streams of 3.5625e+09.
+  > 3. Someone You Loved by Lewis Capaldi with the streams of 2.887242e+09.
+  > 4. Dance Monkey by Tones and I with the streams of 2.864792e+09.
+  > 5. Sunflower - Spider-Man: Into the Spider-Verse by Post Malone, Swae Lee with the streams of 2.808097e+09.

 - Who are the top 5 most frequent artists based on the number of tracks in the dataset?
   ```python